antonholmquist/rend-ios/README.md

     director.running = YES;

 So that's a very basic example on how to draw a sprite.
-There are more advanced examples provided with the project.
+There are some more advanced examples provided with the repository.